 Once you have instructed a surveyor, please ask them to contact our auction office directly and we will allow them to gain access to the property.

 Buyers will need to pay a 10% deposit upon the fall of the gavel at the auction.
 The remaining monies must then be paid in full, usually within the next 28 days.
 If you need to obtain a mortgage it is important that you receive an offer from your lender in principle before the auction day.
 Most building societies and banks will wish to instruct a surveyor to prepare a valuation report before making you a mortgage offer, so it is advisable to make your mortgage application as soon as possible.
-Blundells Property Auctions has teamed up with Auction Finance to give you access to quick finance whilst you arrange a more long-term finance solution.
-An offer in principle can usually be obtained within 24 hours of your initial enquiry and funds can be made available within a week.
-For more information please contact our office.
+Blundells Property Auctions has teamed up with The Buy To Let Business to give you access to quick finance.
+For more information please click here.